Bet Republic Casino Review

 Welcome Bonus

 The welcome package spreads a 250% match up to A$3,000 plus 200 free spins across four deposits of A$30 minimum each.
 Deposit one is a 100% match up to A$750 plus 100 spins on Riches Express; deposit two is 75% up to A$750 plus 25 spins; deposit three is 50% plus 25 spins; deposit four is 25% plus 50 spins.
 Wagering is 35x on deposit + bonus — below the 40–50x Australian market average and a genuinely competitive number on paper.
-The maximum bet with an active bonus is A$7.50, bonuses expire after 10 days, and Skrill and Neteller deposits don’t qualify.
-A separate sportsbook welcome offers 150% up to A$1,000 at a low 6x wagering on a A$20+ deposit.
+The maximum bet with an active bonus is A$150, bonuses expire after 10 days, Skrill and Neteller deposits don’t qualify, and the most you can withdraw from a bonus is capped at 10x the initial bonus amount (their terms, item 19).
+A separate sportsbook welcome offers 100% up to A$375 at a low 6x wagering on a A$30 deposit.

 Game Selection

-At 8,500-plus titles, Bet Republic carries one of the larger libraries available to Australian players, drawing from Pragmatic Play, NetEnt, Evolution Gaming, Play’n GO, Microgaming, Hacksaw Gaming and Push Gaming.
+At 13,000-plus titles, Bet Republic carries one of the largest libraries available to Australian players, drawing from Pragmatic Play, Microgaming, Hacksaw Gaming, Yggdrasil, Relax Gaming, Betsoft, Booming Games and Spinomenal.
 Game volume is a real strength of the platform.

 Pokies